 The theme of this years’ World Usability Day: “Design for the Future We Want”.
 The theme is inspired by the United Nations’ Sustainable Development Goals.
 Design can help solve some of the world’s most challenging problems.
-Design has the opportunity to create a better world for all by creating products that cause no harm, make the world a better place to live and support our humanity: For example, design could persuade people to consume more sustainably or it could potentially help prevent the spread of fake news.
+The design has the opportunity to create a better world for all by creating products that cause no harm, make the world a better place to live, and support our humanity: For example, the design could persuade people to consume more sustainably or it could potentially help prevent the spread of fake news.

 Usability and Design